The U.S. Department of Education recognizes over 4,000 colleges and universities. With so many options, how do you choose a college?

 If you want less than twenty, you need to be looking at smaller colleges.
 However, small classes are options at larger universities.
 Look into the Honors College or learning communities that the school offers to see if there’s a way to enroll in smaller classes, even at larger universities.
 Typically, smaller classes translate into more engagement.
 You’re more likely to learn and succeed when you actively participate in your classes and get to know your professors.

 While you don’t need to decide your major before you head to college, it’s essential the college you attend offers the majors you’re considering.
 If you want to study a more-specific field that the college doesn’t offer, it might mean you need to cross the school off your list.

 The four-year graduation rate is an indicator of the motivation of the student body at a potential college or university.
 You want to make sure the student body reflects your hard work and drive!
 You become like the people you surround yourself with, so choose a college full of focused, engaged, and motivated students.

 Take Advantage of College Visits and College Fairs

 Now that you have your list together, learn more about the colleges.
 This might mean taking a college tour to visit a few schools or asking good questions to the rep at a college fair.
 Make sure you show your interest and learn as much as you can about the student body, the classes, the professors, and the college experience.

 So how do you choose a college?
-Once you have all the facts, it’s about finding the best-fit college for you.
+Once you have all the facts, it’s about finding the best-fit college for you at the best price (minimal debt!).
 Choose a college that will help you grow, without leaving you with years of burdensome student debt.
 Learn more about our College Admissions Counseling to see how we can help you get into the perfect college for you at the right price.